“Today is the only day. Yesterday is gone.”–John Wooden

 Learning to live in the moment is a bit easier said than done.
 However, truth be told we don’t have yesterday and tomorrow is not known.
 Oh, sure we have to plan ahead of time.

-Being present in the moment is in my mind is focused completely on the tasks before me.
+Being present in the moment is in my mind is entirely focused on the tasks before me.
 Not worrying about what happened yesterday but total attention to the task-at-hand.
 Each day should be lined out with specific tasks that produce a result.
 Busy work is just that busy work.

 What happens to most of us is we get caught up in things that take away from what you can do right now.
-Worried about what is coming or worried about what has happened.
+Worried about what is coming or concerned about what has happened.
 If we’re going to fix anything the work has to come first.
 Sitting and worrying gets nothing done.

 Comments or Questions: